John Logie Baird (1888-1946), engineer and inventor of mechanical television and pioneer of televised images.

 John Logie Baird was the first person to televise objects in motion.

-He produced televised images in outline in 1924, transmitted recognisable human faces in 1925 and demonstrated the televising of moving objects in 1926 at the Royal Institution.
+He produced televised images in outline in 1924, transmitted recognisable human faces in 1925 and demonstrated the televising of moving objects in 1926 to members of the Royal Institution.
 He demonstrated colour television in 1928.
-On 30 September 1929 the BBC transmitted, using the Baird 30-line system, its first experimental television broadcast.
+On 30 September 1929 Baird transmitted, by arrangement with the BBC, its first experimental television broadcast using the Baird 30-line system.
 Later, on 22 August 1932, the first public (in the UK), 30-line television service was inaugurated by the BBC.

 |Born in Helensburgh, Dunbartonshire on 13th August||1888|